ShuklaGroup/esmdynamic/README.md

 ### Quick Start <a name="quickstart"></a>

-If you wish to use the model to predict a low number (one to a few hundred) sequences, we recommend you simply use our (Google Colab Notebook)[TODO: ADD URL TO GOOGLE COLAB] with manual sequence entry or FASTA file upload.
+If you wish to use the model to predict a low number (one to a few hundred) sequences, we recommend you simply use our [Google Colab Notebook](TODO: ADD URL TO GOOGLE COLAB) with manual sequence entry or FASTA file upload.

 ### Installation <a name="install"></a>